List of heads of the Serbian Orthodox Church

-This is a list of heads of the Serbian Orthodox Church, since the establishment of the church as an autocephalous archbishopric in 1219 to today's patriarchate.
-The list includes all the archbishops and patriarchs that led the Serbian Orthodox Church under the Serbian Archbishopric and Serbian Patriarchate of Peć.
-Today, the church is unified under a patriarch who is officially styled as Archbishop of Peć, Metropolitan of Belgrade and Karlovci, and Serbian Patriarch (Архиепископ пећки, митрополит београдско-карловачки, и патријарх српски).
+This is a list of heads of the Serbian Orthodox Church, since the establishment of the church as an autocephalous archbishopric in 1219 to the contemporary patriarchate.
+The list includes all the archbishops and patriarchs that led the Serbian Orthodox Church, including the Serbian Archbishopric and Serbian Patriarchate of Peć.
+Since 1920, the Church is led by the Serbian Patriarch, officially styled as Archbishop of Peć, Metropolitan of Belgrade and Karlovci, and Serbian Patriarch.